Villanova-AI/villanova_developers/docs/villanova09/tutorials/solution/strapi.md

 Follow the steps below to publish the Strapi Config Widget to a page and expose the Strapi URL.

-1. [Create a page](../compose/page-management.md#create-a-page) in your Entando Application dedicated to the Strapi Config Widget
+1. [Create a page](../compose/page-management.md#create-a-page) in your Villanova Application dedicated to the Strapi Config Widget
 2. Go to  `App Builder` → `Pages` → `Management`
 3. Find the Strapi configuration page in the page tree and click on the three dots representing the `Actions` icon
 4. Select `Design` from the drop-down menu